Missouri Court Records

 Are Missouri Marriage Records Public?

 Missouri marriage records are generally public and processed by different agencies.
-For instance, the St Louis Recorder of Deeds maintains a free online search tool that provides records of marriages from 1932 till date.
+In some cases, when direct marriage documentation is unavailable, marriage proof may be inferred from related official records or legal proceedings.
+For instance, the St Louis Recorder of Deeds maintains a free online search tool that provides records of marriages from 1932 to the present.
 However, such records contain limited information, such as the names of the spouses and the date of the marriage.
-Record seekers can obtain more detailed records by applying at the county recorder of deeds where the marriage license was obtained.
+Record seekers can obtain more detailed records by applying to the county recorder of deeds where the marriage license was obtained.

 How to Find Marriage Records in Missouri

-The Bureau of Vital Records (within the Missouri Department of Health and Senior Services) maintains a central registry for marriages in the state.
-It also processes requests for a certified statement related to marriage.
+The Bureau of Vital Records (within the Missouri Department of Health and Senior Services) maintains a central registry for marriages in the state and processes requests for a certified marriage statement.
 Members of the public can obtain information by submitting a completed application form and paying the required fee.

-Some of the information that's required for a marriage statement application include:
+Some of the information that’s required for a marriage statement application includes:

 - Full name of spouses (first, middle, last before marriage, last after marriage)